BlackCloak: Credentials for 68% of top pharma executives are available on the dark web

 From there, hackers can spread malware, snatch intellectual property, and potentially infect other devices.

 Unfortunately, tactics such as trying to obfuscate email information by generating complex addresses didn’t really seem to help.
-And because some of these weaknesses exist on the home front, it’s tough for a company to implement sufficient policies or technology solutions that will address the bad habits.
+And because some of these weaknesses exist on the home front, it’s tough for a company to implement sufficient policies or technology solutions to address the bad habits.

 Instead, Pierson said the solution basically comes down to the most fundamental strategy: Massive education of executives and employees to get them to reform their bad security habits.